WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   6. verb: (of an official) supervise arrangements or keep order at (a large public event). （官员）监督安排或维持秩序在（大型公共活动中）。

   7. verb: manage or look after (another's property). 管理或照看（他人的财产）。

+- still

+  1. adjective: not moving or making a sound.

+     _"the still body of the young man"_

+     - (of air or water) undisturbed by wind, sound, or current; calm and tranquil.

+       _"her voice carried on the still air"_

+  2. noun: deep silence and calm; stillness.

+     _"the still of the night"_

+  3. noun: an ordinary static photograph as opposed to a motion picture, especially a single shot from a movie.

+     _"film stills"_

+  4. adverb: up to and including the present or the time mentioned; even now (or then) as formerly.

+     _"he still lives with his mother"_

+     - referring to something that will or may happen in the future.

+       _"we could still win"_

+  5. adverb: nevertheless; all the same.

+     _"I'm afraid he's crazy.
+Still, he's harmless"_

+  6. adverb: even (used with comparatives for emphasis).

+     _"write, or better still, type, captions for the pictures"_

+  7. verb: make or become still; quieten.

+     _"she raised her hand, stilling Erica's protests"_

+  8. phrase: still and all - nevertheless; even so.

+  9. phrase: still small voice - the voice of one's conscience (with reference to 1 Kings 19:12).

+  10. phrase: still waters run deep - a quiet or placid manner may conceal a more passionate nature.

+  11. noun: an apparatus for distilling alcoholic drinks such as whiskey.

+      _"the fermented solution is moved into large copper stills for the distilling"_

 - stir